Posted on March 1, 2012

 The law regarding the meaning of the Second Amendment changed dramatically in 2008, when the U.S. Supreme Court held for the first time that the Second Amendment guarantees an individual right to possess a firearm in the home for self-defense.
 In District of Columbia v.
 Heller, the Court struck down Washington, D.C.’s decades-old ban on handgun possession, and the requirement that firearms in the home be stored unloaded and disassembled or bound by a locking device (a requirement which had no exception for self-defense).

 The Supreme Court stated, however, that the Second Amendment should not be understood as conferring a “right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”
 The Court identified examples of “presumptively lawful” firearm laws, including laws prohibiting firearm possession by felons and the mentally ill, forbidding firearm possession in sensitive places such as schools and government buildings, and imposing conditions on the commercial sale of firearms.
 The Court noted that this list is not exhaustive, and concluded that the Second Amendment is also consistent with laws banning “dangerous and unusual weapons” not in common use at the time, such as M-16 rifles and other firearms that are most useful in military service.
 In addition, the Court declared that its analysis should not be read to suggest “the invalidity of laws regulating the storage of firearms to prevent accidents.”
-Our Heller page has more information about this many difficulties created by this decision.
+Our Heller page has more information about the many difficulties created by this decision.

 The ruling in Heller represented a radical departure from the Court’s previous interpretation of the Second Amendment.
 In United States v.
 Miller, the Court stated, in a unanimous decision, that the “obvious purpose” of the Second Amendment was to “assure the continuation and render possible the effectiveness of” the state militia.
 In reliance on Miller, hundreds of lower federal and state appellate courts had rejected Second Amendment challenges to our nation’s gun laws over the last seven decades, making Heller‘s reversal of this interpretation a watershed moment in Second Amendment law.